Jakns99/dms-database-migration-project/README.md

 - Following this, I then set up the DMS Source and Destination (target) endpoints.
 - The Source Endpoint pointed to the MariaDB on the on-prem EC2 instance (CatDB), while the target endpoint points to the MariaDB instance on RDS (a4lwordpress).
 ## 4E and 4F.
 Test the Endpoints and Migrate
+- After setting up the endpoints, I tested the connection between them to ensure that the DMS replication instance can successfully access both the source and target databases.
+- Next, I created a migration taks to transfer the database data from the source to the target endpoint.
+This task specified what data is to be migrated, how it should be migrated, and where it should be migrated to.
 ## 4G Cutover Application Instance